Resonances in the Two-Centers Coulomb Systems: Introduction

 In Section~\ref{c4} we introduce the two-centers problem both in its classical and quantum mechanical formulation.
 We describe its main properties and the separation of the differential equation associated to the operator into radial and angular equations.

 In Section~\ref{sec:spec2d} we describe the spectrum of the operator obtained from the angular differential equation and the properties of its analytic continuation.

 In Section~\ref{Ab} we focus on the spectrum of the operator obtained from the radial differential equation and the analytic continuation of its resolvent.
 This is done constructing explicitly two linearly independent solutions with prescribed asymptotic behaviour.
 They mimic the incoming and outgoing waves of scattering theory, in fact we will use them to construct the Jost functions, and consequently define and analyse the Green's function and the scattering matrix.
-This section contains some of the main results of the paper.
-In Theorem~\ref{thm:asympsol} it is proven the existence and uniqueness of the incoming and outgoing waves for real and complex values of the parameters.
-In Theorem~\ref{thm:anaext} it is proven that these solutions admit an analytic continuation across the positive real axis into the second Riemann sheet.
-These results are used in Corollary~\ref{cor:formfpm} to define the Jost functions and their analytic continuation.
+The main results are contained in Theorem~\ref{thm:asympsol} and Theorem~\ref{thm:anaext} and their corollaries.
+In particular they provide the key ingredients to define the Jost functions and their analytic continuation in Corollary~\ref{cor:formfpm}.
+In Theorem~\ref{thm:asympsol} is proven the existence and uniqueness of the incoming and outgoing waves for real and complex values of the parameters.
+In Theorem~\ref{thm:anaext}, it is shown that these solutions admit an analytic continuation across the positive real axis into the second Riemann sheet.

 In Section~\ref{Pw1} we explain how the resolvent of the two-centers system relates to the angular and radial operators.

 In Section~\ref{sec:defres2d} we apply the theory developed for the angular and radial operators to the objects described in Section~\ref{Pw1}.
 Here we define the resonances for the two-centers problem (see \eqref{eq:defRes2d}) and analyse some of their properties.
 The rest of the section is devoted to the computation of approximated values of the resonances in different semiclassical energy regimes, see in particular \eqref{eq-Enmvalue3}, \eqref{eq-rescoupling} and \eqref{eq:AppResAft}.